klhuillier/con-error/README.md

 try {
   doSomething();
 } catch (e) {
-  throw new ConError(e, 'failed in doSomething', locals);
+  throw new ConError(e, 'error in some process', locals);
 }
 ```